syntithenai/hermod/README.md

 If google credentials are provided, the DeepSpeechASR and IBMASR services will be automatically disabled.

-Pricing is calculated in 15s increments rounded up.
-100 requests costs $0.60 USD.

-Because most utterances are only a fraction of 15s, the rounding up approach means Google is likely to be more expensive than IBM Watson speech recognition.

 Because the microphone is often restarted after executing an action, some requests to the service are very short bursts of silence which still incur the 15s minimum cost.

 **22/05/2020**
 The first 240 (< 15s) requests are free.
 After than $0.024 USD/minute.
+Pricing is calculated in 15s increments rounded up.
+100 requests costs a minimum of $0.60 USD.

+Because most utterances are only a fraction of 15s, the rounding up approach means Google is likely to be more expensive than IBM Watson speech recognition.

 Google is noticably more able to accurately capture uncommon words and names than the IBM service ( or deepspeech )